 AARP is working nationwide to make communities more livable for people of all ages – this includes ensuring communities are healthy, equitable and safe.
-As part of our efforts, AARP California is launching a Climate Chat series that aims to provide educational information and resources on climate and health.
+As part of our efforts, AARP California launched a Climate Chats series that aims to provide educational information and resources on climate change and its impact on older adults’ health, wealth, and self.
 We invite you to learn more below!

-Climate Chat #2 – A Conversation on Extreme Heat – How You Can Adapt, And Help Combat:
+Climate Chats #2 – A Conversation on Extreme Heat – How You Can Adapt, And Help Combat: September 21st

 Over the past decade, California and communities across the nation experience annual record high temperatures.
 These hotter days and hotter nights can be dangerous for older adults and people with health conditions.